 Skip to main content

-Add or subtract days, weeks, months, or years from any date, or measure the gap between two dates.
-Toggle weekends and US, UK, or Canada holidays off for a business-day count.
-Everything runs in your browser.
+Roll a date forward or backward by days, weeks, months, or years, or measure the gap between two fixed dates.
+In Difference mode you can strip weekends and pick a US, UK, or Canada holiday list for a working-day total.
+Inputs stay in your browser.

 By Jeff Beem